-Its the first time you’ve been hired to record a singer/rapper, you’ve setup everything and you’re ready to nail the session.
-Everything is going well, but then the singer/rapper decides to belt during the hook and clips the converters!
-You are now left with a distorted track.
+Imagine you’ve been hired to record a singer/rapper who you’re working with for the first time.
+You’ve set everything up and are ready to nail the session.
+It’s going well until the singer/rapper unexpectedly decides to belt it out during the hook and clips the converters!
+All that you’re left with now is a distorted track.

 How can you fix a distorted track?

-One of two techniques I want to share, to hide a distorted track is simply by distorting the track even more!
-If your recording a rock/metal/indie style of vocals you can saturate the vocals more to create an even tone.
-When it comes to distortion, I can’t think of any other plugin besides “Decapitator”.
-Decapitator is my go to plugin for any saturation.
-You have the option of 5 analog emulations, High/Low pass filters, EQ, gain knob and when you need more PUNISH MODE!!!
-The best knob on this plugin which is the must have on any product in todays market is the Mix knob.
-You can drive the plugin extra hard than dial back the mix knob to get a blend of original vs processed sound.
+One of the two to techniques that Sean uses to hide a distorted track is simply to distort it even more!
+For example, if you’re recording a rock/metal/indie style of vocals, you can saturate the vocals more to create an even tone.
+When it comes to plugins for distortion, Sean recommends using the Decapitator – his go-to plugin for any saturation.
+It offers 5 analog emulations, High/Low pass filters, an EQ, a gain knob, and when you need more, there’s the Punish Mode!
+The best knob on this plugin, which is the must-have on any product in today’s market, is the Mix knob.
+You can drive the plugin extra hard and then dial back the mix knob to get a blend of the original vs. the processed sound.

-If you distorted a hook or ad-lib, you can try creating a telephone effect on the vocals to fool the listener, that sound was done on purpose.
-To create this effect all you need is a basic eq with a low and high pass filter.
-Generally you would roll off the highs all the down to 2 kHz or 1 kHz, and cut the lows up to 300Hz maybe 400Hz.
-Your end goal is to have this mid rangy sound no lows and muffled highs, causing the distortion to be masked into the effect.
-You can achieve this effect with the plugin Decapitator as well, and add some saturation and play around with the mix knob.
+Alternatively, if you happen to distort a hook or an ad-lib, you can try creating a telephone effect on the vocals to fool the listener into thinking that the sound was done purposefully.
+To achieve this effect, all you need is a basic EQ with a Low and High pass filter.
+According to Sean, generally you would roll off the highs all the way down to 2 kHz or 1 kHz, and cut the lows up to 300Hz, maybe 400Hz.
+Your end goal is to have this mid-rangy sound without any lows and muffled highs, which would in turn cause the distortion to be masked as part of the effect.
+You can achieve this effect with Decapitator as well, add some saturation, and play around with the mix knob.

 What can you do when you don’t want distorted vocals?

-If the worst has happened and your song does not call for this effect you once again have two options.
-If you have received a mix with distorted vocals, you can try and repair them with tools such as IZotope RX plugins.
-Even plugins have their limitations, over using these plugins can cause the source to sound out of phase, robotic and more off putting which leads you to the last resort.
-If the production calls for a clean sound, no crazy effects or saturation and RX does not work, than you have no choice but to re-record the vocal tracks.
+If the worst case scenario has happened and your song does not call for this effect, you once again still have two solutions.
+Sean says that you can try to repair a mix with distorted vocals using such tools as the IZotope RX plugin.
+But, keep in mind, even plugins have their limitations; over-using these plugins can cause the source to sound out of phase, robotic, and generally off-putting, which would then force you to your last resort; if the production calls for a clean sound, no crazy effects or saturation, and RX does not work, you have no choice but to re-record the vocal tracks.

 How much is too much?

-If the production calls for a clean sound and RX isn’t happening than don’t use it and re-record your source.
-If the production allows to get away with using these techniques than be creative with it.
-Don’t apply the effect on every track but maybe on one or two is fine.
-You can have the lead vocal centre, two dubs panned left/right and a telephone track panned centred or off to the side.
-Each production will have its own sound and you must respect that sound and not over do it.
-That also means re-starting from scratch at times.
+If the production calls for a clean sound and RX isn’t option, don’t use distortion and also re-record your source.
+If the production allows you to get away with using these techniques, then you can definitely be creative with it.
+However, don’t apply the effect on every track; one, maybe two, is fine.
+You can have the lead vocal centre, two dubs panned left/right, and a telephone track panned centred or off to the side.
+Each production will have its own sound, and you must respect that sound without overdoing it.
+At times that means you’re restarting from scratch.

-When the worst happens in any future sessions, don’t panic but be creative!
+Remember: when the worst happens during sessions, don’t panic, be creative!